launchql/libpg-query-node/README.md

-# @sqlutils/parse
+# @pgql/parse

 The real PostgreSQL parser, exposed for nodejs.

-This is based on the output of [libpg_query](https://github.com/lfittl/libpg_query).
+This is based on the output of [libpg_query](https://github.com/pganalyze/libpg_query).
 This wraps the static library output and links it into a node module for use in js.

 All credit for the hard problems goes to [Lukas Fittl](https://github.com/lfittl).

+Additional thanks for node binding [Ethan Resnick](github.com/ethanresnick).

 ## Requirements